Blog / Purchase-to-pay

 There are some attractive options for handling all formats of invoices however – from both an implementation and price perspective.

-5 ways to Capture data from an invoice in 2019 (from most efficient to least):
+5 ways to Capture data from an invoice in 2020 (from the guide):

 • Digital Capture in the Cloud – Emailed Invoices

 A supplier creates an invoice in their ERP and generates it as a digital PDF, XML, CSV, Word, Excel, EDI or other electronic format, and then emails it.
 The invoice is sent to the buyer via a designated email address where automation and AI instantly reads the data form the invoice and extracts it into a database..

 The process is fast and 100% accurate, because the electronic file format of the invoice has a data layer that reflects exactly what was input.
 This method has a high on-boarding rate by suppliers because the supplier just has to send the invoice to the specified email address, and avoids incurring any costs to do so.
 They may reduce their costs if they switch over from paper and mail.

 Where as legacy OCR technology is resource intensive (data has to be manually field-mapped, as an example) Intelligent OCR technology teaches itself to identify supplier invoices based on their layout and then automatically stores that information for future reference.
 It also intuitively maps the data fields in each invoice and stores them in a database.

 The invoice is scanned by Advanced OCR that recognizes the layout of the supplier and then extracts essential data fields.
 This process takes a few minutes and is 95% accurate.
 No on-boarding required as suppliers are continuting to send invoices in the mail.